Dow Industrials Surge on Strong Earnings from Caterpillar, 3M

 -- Shares in Europe edge lower, while Asia stocks rise

-The Dow Jones Industrial Average surged Tuesday, as robust corporate earnings helped put the blue-chip index on track for another record close.
+The Dow Jones Industrial Average surged Tuesday, notching its best day since September.

-Better-than-expected earnings results from Caterpillar and 3M among others helped support major indexes after stocks had fallen a day earlier.
-Strong results from U.S. companies, as well as solid economic growth around the world, have underpinned stock markets and helped push them to record highs.
+Better-than-expected earnings results from Caterpillar and 3M, among others, helped support major indexes after stocks had fallen a day earlier.
+Strong results from U.S. companies, as well as solid economic growth around the world, have underpinned stock markets and helped push them to record highs over the past year.

+About 24% of the companies in the S&P 500 have reported results for the third quarter so far, with this week slated to be one the busiest, according to FactSet.
+By the end of Friday, more than half of the major index's companies will have reported results for the most recent quarter, FactSet says.

 Continue Reading Below